 Let naught that is unholy ever enter here.

-To begin his quest of saving and preserving the boards and Maeser's sayings, Richards secured the help of former mission friend and BYU colleague, Reed Miller, who is also a former artistic director of LDS Church exhibits.
+To begin his quest of saving and preserving the boards and Maeser's sayings, Richards secured the help of former mission friend and BYU colleague, Reed Miller, who is also a former artistic director of exhibits for The Church of Jesus Christ of Latter-day Saints.
 Miller saw the value of preserving the boards, in addition to their potential to be used in an upcoming exhibit entitled Education in Zion to be displayed in the new Joseph F. Smith building.
 Miller is serving as artistic director for that exhibit.